MoeraOrg/moeraorg.github.io/development/node-api/headers.md

 the website root by default).
 Virtual pages are located under `/moera` subdirectory of the Moera root, the REST API endpoint is located at `/moera/api`.

+If `name` is set, it defines the name of the node.
+Knowing the node name earlier allows the client to start using REST API without making `/whoami` request first.
+However, the client should not trust the node that the name belongs to it.
+The client should verify the name through a naming server as soon as possible.

 <h4 class="identifier">
     X-Accept-Moera: {version}